rogerbf/tor-commander/README.md

 }
 ```

-A port is required.
+A port is always required.

 ### `.send(commandString)`

-Queue up a command to be written to the control port.
+Queue up a command to be written to the control port once connected.

 ### `.execute()`

-Returns a promise.
+Returns a Promise.
 Opens a connection to the Tor control port and writes from the queue.
 Resolves on positive completion reply, rejects for all other types of replies or if the connection fails in any way.

 ## commands